katydozier/CourseProject3/README.md

 Before running script:
 1. Download the data source (found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and put into a folder on your local drive.
 This creates a UCI HAR Dataset folder.
 2. Put run_analysis.R in the UCI HAR Dataset folder, then set it as your working directory using setwd() function in RStudio.
 3. Run source("run_analysis.R"), then it will generate a new file tidy_data.txt in your working directory.
+Script starts where you set your directory.